APwinger/growbox/README.md

 # growbox
 # growbox
+MASTER IS NOW DEPRECATED.
+KEEPING IT BECAUSE IM BAD AT GIT AND AM BORROWING CODE.
+MVC IS LIVE.

 Growbox is a raspberry pi controlled indoor grow-tent for growing "tomato-like" plants.

 Growbox works via crontab, the master.py script should be set to run every minute or every hour